lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Daytime-Operations/Prepare-for-Vent.rst

   The ``auxtel/prepare_for/vent.py`` script will run until the Sun's elevation is 5 degrees above the horizon, if there's no operator interaction prior to that.

-  Once the Sun's elevation is past below 25 degrees above horizon, please :ref:`prepare for on-sky operations <AT-Pre-Open-for-On-Sky-Operations>`.
+  Once the Sun's elevation is past below 25 degrees above horizon, please :ref:`prepare for on-sky operations <AuxTel-Nighttime-Operations-Open-for-On-Sky-Operations>`.

 .. _Prepare-for-vent-Procedure-Steps: